Ready to apply?

 It is impossible to receive SU in a retrospective effect.

-The last day for applying to SU in a year is the 5th of December.
-And you won’t get your money sooner than in January.
+The last day for applying to SU in a year is the 5th of December, and if you apply after, then you won’t get your money sooner than in January, the year after.

 OK, let’s get started with the application.